Themed Image2

 Is there a ‘right time’ for a session?

-Do not have bodywork for the first time if your horse is due to work or compete in the next four days, as the changes triggered can keep happening during this time.
+Don't have bodywork for the first time if your horse is due to work or compete in the next four days, as the changes triggered can keep happening during this time.
 Also, for long standing problems, your horse may need rehabilitation through training exercises, or indeed just rest.

 Otherwise, I recommend that you do not ride on the same day (unless before the session, allowing time for the horse to cool down) and then only very light work (if at all) for the following four days.
 It is therefore best to book a session when you can give your horse this time off or a reduced workload.
 We can then decide together what is best for your horse.